MrTCee/hello-world/README.md

 # hello-world
-This is my initiation into the world of bitbucket
+This is my initiation into the world of bitbucket.
+So i started using bitbucket today as it is a basic requirement for my base-business in my new job.